jjpeleato/wp-starter-boilerplate/README.md

         - `define( 'DB_COLLATE', 'utf8mb4_general_ci' );`
     - Change Authentication Unique Keys and Salts.
 Open the link `https://api.wordpress.org/secret-key/1.1/salt/`, copy and replace in the correct section.
     - Change table prefix.
 Only numbers, letters, and underscores.
 For example: `$table_prefix = 'j28p_';`
-7. Copy the `assets/.htaccess.dist` to `public/.htaccess`.
+9. Copy the `assets/.htaccess.dist` to `public/.htaccess`.
+10. Copy the `phpcs.xml.dist` to `phpcs.xml` and rename the `ao-apolo` according theme path.
+11. Copy the `.env.dist` to `.env` and look the vars according Deployer file `deploy.php`.
-8. Open your terminal and browse to the root location of your project.
+12. Open your terminal and browse to the root location of your project.
-9. Run `$lando start`.
+13. Run `$lando start`.
 	- The project has a .lando.yml file with all the environment settings.
 	- The command starts the installation process when it finishes, you can see all the URLs to access.
-10. End.
+14. End.
 Happy developing.

 ### Developing with NPM or Yarn, Gulp.
 PHP_CodeSniffer and Deployer